aswebdev/uxd/experience-blueprints/workshop-guide.md

 5. *Roadmap/Prioritisation* - Prioritise projects using [feature priorisation methods](/feature-prioritisation)

 *Key concepts*
-* Fontstage vs Backstage - Parts of the product/service visible to the client (fronstage) verus ones that are hidden (backstage)
+* Fontstage vs Backstage - Parts of the product/service visible to the client (frontstage) verus ones that are hidden (backstage)
 * Swimlanes - Horizontal rows for organising particular aspects of the product/service (customer actions, touchpoints)
 * Moments - Vertrical columns which encapsulate the activities happening at a given moment in the experience.
 * Stages - Used to group the particular phases of the experience, which help with overall structure of the product/service